Cloud Security Basics for Non-Technical Business Owners

 The Critical Point

 Cloud providers secure their infrastructure, but most breaches result from customer misconfigurations, weak access controls, or poor data handling—all your responsibility.
+With cloud misconfiguration breaches costing an average of $4.88M in 2025, getting this right matters.

 Common Cloud Security Risks